 Many private and parochial high schools require applicants to take the High School Placement Test, or HSPT test.

-Most students who take it do so in the 8th are very important, as they can be the deciding factor in whether a student is accepted or not.
+Most students who take it do so in the 8th grade, as the test can be the deciding factor in whether a student is accepted or not.

 Because many colleges often give preference to applicants from private schools, your HSPT score can have a massive impact on your long-term future.